Barham, John Kenneth Interview

 So family … how many children did you have?

 We had six boys.
-We lost two.
-The first two we lost.
-One was drowned in the Napier Creek which runs between Georges Drive and … oh, forget the other name of the street.
-We were living in a State house at that time, just around the corner from the shops, and unfortunately someone had left the gate open and [?] was only two and a half.
-He got out onto the road, went over to his little mate’s across the road and they both went down to the creek area.
-And the water wasn’t running in the creek, it was all slime; and it just looked like a lawn, you know?
-And of course the little kids just ran into the water, and ours was drowned and the other boy was lucky that he crawled to the bank.
+We lost two … the first two we lost.
+One was drowned in the Napier Creek which runs between Georges Drive and … oh, [I] forget the name of the other street.
+[Douglas MacLean Avenue] We were living then in a State house just around the corner from the shops, and unfortunately someone had left the gate open and the boy, who was only two and a half, he got out onto the road, went over to his little mate’s across the road and they both went down to the creek area.
+And the water wasn’t running in that creek, it was all slime; and it just looked like a lawn, you know?
+[Of] course the little kids just ran into the water; ours was drowned, and the other boy was lucky that he crawled to the bank.

-And the second one we lost up at the Napier Hospital.
+And then the second one we lost up in the Napier Hospital.
 He had something wrong with his blood.

 Was it blood poisoning?

-Something like that, yes.
-It must have been, I just can’t remember the terms they used for it but he died under an operation, unfortunately.
+Something like that, yeah, it must’ve been, I just can’t remember the terms they used for it, but he died under an operation, unfortunately.

 That’s lovely.